google/trillian-examples/serverless/deploy/github/README.md

 - integrates all sequenced but unintegrated leaves
 - commits all changes from the sequencing/integration,
 - pushes this commit to master, thereby updating the public state of the log repo.

+Specifying `ecosystem` input parameter is optional.
+If not specified the default `Log Checkpoint v0` string will be used.

 ### Verifying "queue leaf" PRs